StergiosFotoglou/Mapty/README.md

 # 🗺️ Mapty

-A Map application made with JavaScript to store workouts.
+A workout tracker application using real-time map rendering by using the leaflet API.
+Built with HTML, CSS and vanilla JavaScript.

 ## Deployment